 We conducted our audits in accordance with auditing standards, generally accepted in Israel.
 Those standards require that we plan and perform the audit to obtain reasonable assurance that the separate financial information is free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the separate financial information.
 An audit also includes assessing the accounting principles used and significant estimates made by the Board of Directors and Management of the Company, as well as evaluating the overall separate financial information presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, based on our audit and on the reports of the above mentioned other auditors, the separate financial information is prepared, in all material respects, in accordance with regulation 9C of the Israeli Securities Regulations (Periodic and Immediate Reports), 1970.
+In our opinion, based on our audit, the separate financial information is prepared, in all material respects, in accordance with regulation 9C of the Israeli Securities Regulations (Periodic and Immediate Reports), 1970.

 Amit, Halfon Certified Public Accountants (Israel)